-So, you want to construct your unique 8×8 chicken coop plan.
-Avoid worrying and take a moment to breathe and plan your coop thoroughly.
+So, you want to construct an 8×8 chicken coop plan Avoid worrying and take a moment to breathe and plan your coop thoroughly.
 If you’re anxious about your ability to understand the coop blueprints and being too technical, you’re not the only one.

-Some people are incapable of comprehending or following construction blueprints, but they have constructed their own chicken coops and planned to build another one again.
+Some people are incapable of comprehending or following construction blueprints, but they have constructed their own chicken coops and plan to build another one.

 Your flock does not really care if the angles aren’t perfect or if the structure isn’t the nicest in the neighborhood. as long as it is comfortable, warm, and safe.
-The idea is that you should not be intimidated.
+The key takeaway is not to be intimidated.
 You are capable of doing and accomplishing this!

 What do You Need for Your DIY 8×8 Chicken Coop Plan?